 Most of the time, the first sign of a tempering valve problem is the inconsistent water flow in your tap.
 Usually, a reduction in the flow of water can be observed.
 There might be instances that your water will run slowly or that your tap will give only trickles of water when you open it.
 This might be because parts of your valve have debris in them that blocks the water from coming out.

 4. Strange Noise Comes Out

 Maintenance is always the most important thing to do to keep your water heater in perfect condition.
-But when you’re not an expert regarding hot water systems, it’s understandable to not know how you can effectively maintain it.
-So, it’s safe to say that it’s normal to have some hot water issues.
+But when you’re not an expert regarding hot water systems, it’s understandable to not know how you can effectively maintain them.
+So, it’s safe to say that it’s normal to have some hot water tempering valve issues.

 Now here’s the thing:

-However, there are still some simple things you can do that can possibly fix your tempering valve issues without damaging anything and here is how:
+However, there are still some simple things you can do that can fix your tempering valve issues without damaging anything, and here is how:

 - Inspect your valve for any damage.

 - Check if there were unnecessary adjustments made with the tempering valve.

 - Flush the hot water line to remove any debris inside the valve.